Statistical inference for the probability of necessity for causal attribution: Causal attribution measure and the challenge for inference

-This parameter, defined in the subpopulation who have received the treatment and experienced the effect (i.e. $X=1, Y=1$), assesses the probability of the effect not occurring had the subpopulation not exposed to the treatment (i.e. $Y(0) = 0$).
-It can be equivalently written as $\PN = E\{Y(1)-Y(0)\mid X=1,Y=1\}$, which differs from traditional causal effect estimands such as the average causal effect $E\{Y(1) - Y(0)\}$ and the average causal effect on the treated $E\{Y(1) - Y(0)\mid X=1\}$.
-For conceptual illustration, suppose Alice took a drug for $3$ years and developed diabetes, and given this fact she asked: What would have happened had she not taken the drug?
-This is a question about the attribution of an effect had occurred, which is crucial to the judge to claim that diabetes of Alice is a result of taking the drug.
+For conceptual illustration of $\PN$, suppose Alice took a drug for $3$ years and developed diabetes, and given this fact she asked: What would have happened had she not taken the drug?
+This is a question about the attribution of an effect that has already occurred, which is crucial for clinicians and epidemiologists to evaluate whether diabetes of Alice is a result of taking the drug.
 It is different from the question about the effects of applied causes in traditional causal inference: What would happen to Alice if she were to take the drug?
 The former question of causal attribution is generally useful for understanding the effect occurred in the past, while causal effect estimands are most useful for guiding future interventions \citep{yamamoto2012understanding}.
 The concept of $\PN$ and its application are appealing across various fields.
-It has been proposed as a key measure to make compensation policy in legal cases \citep{lagakos1986assigned}.
-In particular, $\PN \geq 50\%$ is interpreted as ``more probable than not'' \citep{pearl1999probabilities, dawid2014fitting}, and some courts invoke this as an important indicator for whether the alleged agent at issue is more likely than not responsible for the individual's disease.
-For a real legal case example, \citet{silicone_gel_case}, handled by the United States District Court for the Central District of California, requires ``doubling of the risk'' (i.e., $\RR \geq 2$) to prove specific causation (e.g., the plaintiff's breast cancer was caused by her implants).
-This requirement arises from that $\RR \geq 2$ implies $\PN \geq 50\%$ under the no confounder assumption.
+It can be used to determine the likelihood that a patient's cancer was caused by radiation and make compensation policy in legal cases \citep{lagakos1986assigned}.
+In particular, $\PN \geq 50\%$ is often interpreted as ``more probable than not'' \citep{pearl1999probabilities, dawid2014fitting}, which is an important indicator for whether the risk factor at issue is more likely than not responsible for a patient's disease, and some courts invoke this as important evidence.
+For a real legal case example concerning attribution of cancer, \citet{silicone_gel_case}, handled by the United States District Court for the Central District of California, requires ``doubling of the risk'' (i.e., $\RR \geq 2$) to prove specific causation (e.g., the plaintiff's breast cancer was caused by her implants).
+This requirement arises because $\RR \geq 2$ implies $\PN \geq 50\%$ in the absence of confounding.

 We make the following assumption for randomized experiments. \begin{assumption} (i) Randomized experiment: $X \ind \{Y(0),Y(1),V\}$;

 (ii) Positivity: $0 < \Pr(X=1) <1$;